 Baby boomers have been known to complain about millennials but generational complaining is nothing new.
-The silent generation also complained about Baby Boomers.
-Each generation has their differences and those differences often focus on how we live our lives in very different and unique ways.
+The Silent Generation also complained about Baby Boomers.
+Each generation has its differences and those differences often focus on how we live our lives in very different and unique ways.